andymboyle/bankmaker/README.md

 # Bankmaker

-I wanted to learn more about taking user inputs on the command line and doing things with them, so I made a silly little app that keeps track of credit card transactions.
-It's not perfect, but it's kind of nifty.
+Keep track of simple credit card transactions from a Django management command.

 ## Pip Install